 - Improving your SEO workflow.

-There’s a three-day trial at no cost, however, to access the full features, you need to upgrade at the cost of $29.95 a month.
+There’s a three-day trial at no cost.
+To access the full features, however, you’ll need to upgrade to a premium plan that starts at $29.95 a month.

 From reviews online, the tool seems pretty solid, and Seotoolsfinder.com describes it as one of the best SEO Chrome extensions out there.